Low-Maintenance Pet-Friendly Houseplants

 • pinterest

-The spider plant, also known by a few other names, including airplane plant, and chlorophytum comosum, grows rapidly.
-A wonderful natural air cleaner, the Spider Plant needs little care to keep it healthy.
-While water is usually needed during the growth period, the spider plant must also dry out completely between different watering rounds.
+The spider plant, also known by a few other names, including airplane plant and chlorophytum comosum, proliferates.
+An excellent natural air cleaner, the Spider Plant needs little care to keep it healthy.
+While water is usually required during the growth period, the spider plant must also dry out entirely between different watering rounds.

-With no specific sunlight and temperature needs, you can place this plant just about anywhere in the house.
+With no specific sunlight and temperature needs, you can place this plant anywhere in the house.
 This ensures you can find a spot where pets cannot damage their beautiful leaves.

-For people who have a hard time keeping plants alive, a spider plant is perfect with its minimal sunlight needs and easy growth.
-It is a good accent plant and does well with hanging baskets too.
+For people with difficulty keeping plants alive, a spider plant is perfect with its minimal sunlight needs and manageable growth.
+It is a good accent plant and does well with hanging baskets, too.
 Most importantly, your pet(s) can easily play around it without you having to worry about their health and safety.

 2. Bamboo Palm